 ANT 391 Native Peoples of North America

-from their arrival in the New World to the present.
-Focus is on several
+their arrival in the New World to the present.
+Focus is on several selected

-selected native groups of the United States and Canada, exploring the
+native groups of the United States and Canada, exploring the complexity

-the "white" culture.
-Particular concerns are survival, change,
+culture.
+Particular concerns are survival, change, identity, perceptions

-identity, perceptions of self and others, and the Native American cultures
+of self and others, and the Native American cultures of today.
+Prerequisite:

 ANT 392 Peoples of South America

-the ethnology and ethnohistory of specific cultural groups as well as
+ethnology and ethnohistory of specific cultural groups as well as the impact

-the impact of the so-called conquest.
-General cultural patterns as well
+of the so-called conquest.
+General cultural patterns as well as specific

-as specific cultural differences are explored.
-Theoretical, cross-cultural,
+cultural differences are explored.
+Theoretical, cross-cultural, and interdisciplinary

-and interdisciplinary issues are raised, using a variety of primary and
+issues are raised, using a variety of primary and other sources.
+Prerequisite:

 ANT 393 The Maya